edoceo/phprof/README.md

-# PHProf - a PHP Profile
+# PHProf - a PHP Performance Profiler

-This software is effectively a combination of Webgrind and xhprof It's closely used with our Radix project http://radix.edoceo.com/
+This software is effectively a combination of Webgrind and xhprof It's closely used with our Radix project http://radix.edoceo.com/performance

 ## Install